WHAT ARE FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?

 play by ear – understand and therefore play any music you can remember

-sightread fluently – which means that you can look at an unfamiliar score and hear it instantly in your head as you look at musical notation and therefore effortlessly play it
+sightread fluently – which means that you can look at an unfamiliar score and hear it instantly in your head and therefore be able to play it as if you already know it.

-RHYTHM COMES FIRST – IT MAKES GOOD TECHNIQUE EASY & TONAL SENSE POSSIBLE
+RHYTHM COMES FIRST – MAKING GOOD TECHNIQUE EASY & TONAL SENSE POSSIBLE

 When you have mapped the keyboard internally, you experience it as an ergonomic tool – like a prosthetic extension of the body.
 All the keys are laid out in a wonderful symmetric structure that you can fully internalise.
 This means that your hands and fingers feel relaxed and stable as you move them directly and effortlessly to the places where you know that the tonal sounds live.
 However, you must always prioritise rhythmic awareness.
 Fluent rhythm skills precede tonal skills, for 2 reasons: